 So, can guinea pigs eat celery?
 Yes, guinea pigs can eat celery but in moderate serving sizes and only a few times per week.
 The reason for this is a low amount of vitamin C and high levels of oxalates present in celery.
 Even without high amounts of vitamin C, celery is a very nutritious vegetable and has a low caloric content which is good for the guinea pigs.

-Now that you have known that guinea pigs can eat celery, don’t you think that you also need to know more about the benefits, nutrients, and risks associated with this leafy vegetable?
+Now that you know that guinea pigs can eat celery, don’t you think that you also need to know more about the benefits, nutrients, and risks associated with this leafy vegetable?
 If yes, keep reading to find out more about celery and guinea pigs.
+Let’s start!

 - Helps the cardiovascular system – celery has vitamins that help the heart perform better.
 This veggie can help your guinea pig live longer and healthier.

-- Celery helps the digestion tract – guinea pigs usually have problems with the digestion tract, and that is why they need assistance for different foods.
+- Celery helps the digestive tract – guinea pigs usually have problems with the digestive tract, and that is why they need assistance for different foods.
 Celery happens to be one of the vegetables that aid in the digestion process due to the presence of dietary fiber.
 This also helps to control bowel movement.

 - Prevents inflammation – celery has been found to contain apigenin that is responsible for the prevention of inflammation in guinea pigs.